kevinslin/cdk-constants/README.md

 ## Contributions

 All contributors are welcome.
-As you are reading this, AWS has probably released a new services.
+As you are reading this, AWS has probably released a new service.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for information on how to setup a development environment and submit code.

 Some upcoming items on the roadmap:
 - list of aws regions and azs, including gov and china